Chirpy Angry Birds maker eyes IPO golden egg

 HP Inc , which houses the hardware business of former Hewlett-Packard Co, reported a 3.6 percent rise in quarterly revenue, largely helped by a stabilizing PC market.

-HELSINKI Angry Birds maker Rovio Entertainment said sales jumped tenfold to $100 million (61 million pounds) last year as gamers flocked to download its titles, adding business was now strong enough for a stock market listing.
+HELSINKI Angry Birds maker Rovio Entertainment said sales jumped tenfold to $100 million last year as gamers flocked to download its titles, adding business was now strong enough for a stock market listing.

 Rovio said on Monday its finances were good enough for a listing after revealing a highly profitable 2011 in its first public disclosure of business results and forecast a bumper year ahead.